SeisComP/seiscomp/doc/base/tutorials/postinstall.rst

      Use 'help [command]' to get more help about a command

 #.
-Start spread and `scmaster`.
+Start spread and :program:`scmaster`.
-   As described in the :ref:`overview`, these are needed for commication between the SeisComP database and the individual SeisComP modules. ::
+   As described in the :ref:`overview`, these are needed for communication between the SeisComP database and the individual SeisComP modules. ::

      $ seiscomp start scmaster spread